decredcommunity/events/reports/20190726-cointime-summit-2019.md

 Most of the speakers talked about the potential of Vietnamese market.
 They all believe in the bright future of crytocurrency here.

+Postcard, Trifold, Sticker, each was given out 23 copies.

 * About the second event:

 Smart strategies: download hushkeyhub and receive tomo via airdrop (2rounds to keep people stay till the end); answer questions and get airdrop.
 That we can learn from them.